Next Page Previous Page Home Tools & Aids Search Handbook

 Corresponding failure rate curves are shown in the next figure.

-Plot of Fatigue Life Hazard functions for different values of the shape parameter
+Plot of Fatigue Life Hazard functions for different values of

 If crack growth in each stress cycle is a random amount independent of past cycles of growth, the Fatigue Life mode model may apply.
-Derivation and Use of the Birnbaum-Saunders Model
+Derivation and Use of the Birnbaum-Saunders Model:

 Note: